 Students are responsible for their own health maintenance throughout the Respiratory Care Practitioner Program and are strongly advised to make arrangements for adequate health insurance coverage.
 Neither the MHPC partner college nor any healthcare agency where the student obtains clinical experience is responsible for needed medical care or for any occupational hazards encountered during the course of study.
 It is the responsibility of each student to recognize potential safety hazards in the clinical area (i.e. exposure to anesthesia gas or radiation, infectious agents, allergens, etc.), and to immediately inform the faculty of any health problems that might interfere with clinical experiences.
-If, at any time, the faculty member or their proxy feels that the student or client's health may be compromised, the student will be asked to leave the clinical area.
-Any treatment or referral to a consulting physician will be at the student's expense.
+If, at any time, the faculty member or their proxy feels that the student or referral to a consulting physician will be at the student's expense.